December 01, 2017

 When it comes time to file your taxes, there are three ways to get the job done.
 No matter how you decide to file, there are certain things you should have ready ahead of time to make the process go as smoothly as possible.

-Gather documentation that shows all your income for 2017, including W-2s from employers, 1099 forms for any contract work you or your spouse performed, investment income information, and paperwork that shows any rental income, social security benefits, and unemployment income.
+Gather documentation that shows all your income for the year, including W-2s from employers, 1099 forms for any contract work you or your spouse performed, investment income information, and paperwork that shows any rental income, social security benefits, and unemployment income.

-If you had moving expenses, a homebuyer tax credit, green energy credits, mortgage interest, student loan interest, or medical savings account contributions, include paperwork showing those amounts, as well.
+If you had moving expenses, a homebuyer tax credit, green energy credits, mortgage interest, student loan interest, or medical savings account contributions, get your paperwork showing those amounts, as well.
 You may get tax deductions and credits for childcare costs, education costs, charitable contributions, medical expenses, or unreimbursed work expenses.
 If you have documentation that shows these costs, include it.

-Fill out paper forms
+- Fill out and mail paper tax forms

 Some people prefer to do their taxes by hand using the forms provided by the IRS.
 If the paperwork is accurate, complete, and matches the information the IRS has on file, you can expect to get any tax refund money back between six and eight weeks after the IRS receives your forms.